limccn/omi_async_http_client/README.md

     limit:int
     staffs:List[Staff]
 ```
-4.Test HTTP Client if is work, and enjoy omi_cache_manager.
+4.Test HTTP Client if is work, and enjoy omi_async_http_client.
 ```python
 client = APIClient(Staff) # user Staff to create a Apiclient
 # to retrieve some datas from a Restful API